 - Part 3 – Chief Superintendent Hicklin.
 He reached the highest rank that was open to him by becoming a Chief Superintendent and head of one of the three districts in the Staffordshire Constabulary in 1907.
 He was based first at Burslem, where he had to deal with the policing of miner’s strikes, and then later at Leek.
 He died in 1924, still in service.

 - The oldest world record – Robert Percival’s 1881 cricket ball throw This post describes what is possibly the oldest world record in sport, from both a historical and a technical perspective.
+(May 18th 2020)

 - Some thoughts on Family Tree studies The joys and frustrations of family history.
+(March 29th 2020)

-Papers and articles
+Historical Studies papers and articles

 Some material from Kingswinford Manor and Parish have been published elsewhere.
 These are not available on the web, so pre-publication copies are included at the links below.